CrowdStrike/ember-toucan-core/docs/components/field/index.md

 ## Design Guidelines

-- All components should have 0.125rem or 2px of spacing between the elements.
-We recommend using `space-y-0.5` or `gap-y-5` with `mt-0.5` being used as a last resort.
+- Spacing between the label and the hint should be 0.125rem/2px.
+- Spacing between the hint and the control should be 0.375rem/6px.
+- Spacing between the control and the error blcok should be 0.375rem/6px.

 It is up to consumers to apply these classes themselves.
 If using our Toucan `*Field` components, we handle this automatically.

 ## Accessibility